 Children who learn early on the benefits of keeping the teeth and gums clean with daily oral hygiene and routine dentistry often experience better dental health as adults.
 During early visits our staff will take the time to teach age appropriate teeth brushing and flossing skills, encouraging them to play a role in the care of their smile.

 Preventing Tooth Decay In Children

 Tooth decay and cavities remain prevalent today, even among the youngest patients.
-This can be a genetic predisposition to gum disease or decay, but is typically the result of a diet rich in sugar and poor oral hygiene.
+Tooth decay can be a sign of a genetic predisposition to gum disease , but is typically the result of a diet rich in sugar and poor oral hygiene.